You, Yes You, Can Develop Resilience

 For me, as a Believer in the Christian faith, I see resilience as being related to having an understanding of and an appreciation for a body, a mind, and a spirit that were formed with much more than simply the capacity or the ability to weather storms.
 They were each formed with the desire to weather them.

-I am a communications consultant, and my “avocation” is writing fiction novels.
-I’m currently working on completing the second in a ten-book collection that I call Tales from The Quarters.
-The title of Book Two in the collection is Gold: The Heat of Refinement.
+I am a self-publishing and marketing communications consultant, and my “avocation” is writing fiction novels.
+Years ago, I completed the second in a ten-book collection of fiction novels that I call my "Color of Love" collection.
+The multi-genre books combine romance, crime, mystery, and history ("romacrimistory").
+The title of Book Two in the collection is Gold, Heat, and Refinement.
 In it, the young protagonist is on a journey to refinement that takes her through some of the toughest times of her life, while she and her fiancé are planning their wedding.
-She learns the true meaning of resilience after situations and circumstances take her, over and again, to a point where she must decide whether or not to call off the wedding.
+She learns the true meaning of resilience after situations and circumstances take her, over and again, to a point where she must decide whether or not it is time for her to call off her wedding.

 Seven Things You Can Do to Strengthen Your "Resilience"